ONESSR/todoList/plan.md

       - if adding delete functionality add delete button to each todo added ✅

 - When todo is submitted it must go somewhere ✅
-  - ## add section for ul, li and give id ✅
+  - add section for ul, li and give id ✅

 #### Features:

 - user wants to delete a todo ✅
   - button (delete icon / -) ✅
+  - .filter() out the deleted todo

 #### Stretch goals: